solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 The result field will be a JSON object with the following fields:

-- `safecoin-core`, software version of safecoin-core
+- `solana-core`, software version of solana-core
 - `feature-set`, unique identifier of the current software's feature set

 #### Example: